lfit/releng-global-jjb/docs/jjb/lf-rtdv3-jobs.rst

 path in the tox run has changed.

-Once these files are correctly configured in your repository you can test
+Once these files are correctly configured in your repository you can build the rst files locally to test:
-locally:

 .. code-block:: bash